Sen. Aquino III, et al. vs. COMELEC, et al.

 Precedents Cited

-• Bagabuyo v.
-COMELEC — Cited for the principle that the Constitution does not require mathematical exactitude in population sizes for legislative districts and that commonality of interests and territorial characteristics are also important.
+- Bagabuyo v.
+COMELEC (G.R.
+No. 176970) — Cited for the proposition that the Constitution does not require mathematical exactitude or rigid equality in legislative apportionment.

 Provisions

-• Article VI, Section 5(1) of the 1987 Constitution — States that the House of Representatives shall be composed of members elected from legislative districts apportioned among provinces, cities, and Metropolitan Manila in accordance with their respective inhabitants and on a uniform and progressive ratio.
-Referenced to show the basis for apportionment.
+- Section 5(1), Article VI, 1987 Constitution — Mandates apportionment of legislative districts among provinces, cities, and Metropolitan Manila based on inhabitants and a uniform and progressive ratio.

-• Article VI, Section 5(4) of the 1987 Constitution — Mandates Congress to make reapportionment of legislative districts within three years following every census, based on standards in Section 5.
-Referenced by petitioners.
+- Section 5(4), Article VI, 1987 Constitution — Requires Congress to reapportion legislative districts within three years following every census based on the standards provided.

 Notable Dissenting Opinions